senopiano/Acid-Base-catalyzed-keto-enol-tautomerization/README.md

 ![image](https://github.com/senopiano/Acid-Base-catalyzed-keto-enol-tautomerization/blob/main/Acid%20mechanism.png)

-After conducting the optimization of acetone and hydronium, transition state search is done.
-One structure is searched.
-However, later we did an IRC scan but the transition state is only validated as the maximum value between two conformations.
+After conducting the optimization of acetone and hydronium, transition state search was done.
+One structure was searched.
+However, later we did an IRC scan but the transition state was only validated as the maximum value between two conformations.
 Then we did flexible scanning, setting the distance between -H and -O as redundant internal coordinates.
 Finally we found this step doesn't have TS.
-Also, when we searched for the TS of the secondary step, this step doesn't have a TS either.
+Also, when we searched for the TS of the secondary step, this step didn't have a TS either.
 ## Base-catalyzed-keto-enol-tautomerization
 This reaction also includes two steps.
 The reaction mechanism is shown as below.

 ![image](https://github.com/senopiano/Acid-Base-catalyzed-keto-enol-tautomerization/blob/main/Base%20mechanism.png)

 Repeat the procedures of the acid part.
-Finally one TS is found for the first step.
+Finally one TS was found for the first step.
+Then the IRC was done and the result validated the existence of the TS.

 ![image](https://github.com/senopiano/Acid-Base-catalyzed-keto-enol-tautomerization/blob/main/TS_base1.png)

+According to the result of DFT calculation, the energy barrier of the first step is about 43.22 kJ/mol, which is lower than the mechanism of direct hydrogen transfering.